Think Less, Talk Less — Do More (the not-so-secret sauce)

 It’s hard to jump into the unknown and pursue a new idea.
 It takes confidence, focus and mindset to believe in yourself and your thing.

-So my best advice is to become aware of this tendency and simply stop doing it.
-Shine a light on validation seeking.
+My best advice is to become aware and shine a light on validation seeking.

 Explore more: